act-rules/act-rules.github.io/_rules/SC3-1-2-lang-valid.md

 #### Passed example 2

-The `xml:lang` attribute specified has a non-empty value & a valid primary language subtag.
+The `xml:lang` attribute has a value that is not the empty string ("") and has a valid primary language subtag.

 ```html
 <html>